 Waking up, the air is thick with the smell of forest fire.
 Barely awake, it still registers clearly.
 On the edge of Banff National Park, four days ago, lightning struck and a rip roaring fire ignited.
 Hungry, flames lick at every leaf, branch and stem, the inhabitants fleeing before the inevitable decimation of their homes.
 When I emerge from the trailer, the air is hazy, thick with the remnants of a forest.

-I am groggy from 3 beers and no water, but last night/ day was so lovely.
 The watering hole was greeted enthusiastically by our whole camp, after a long hot sticky shift.
 Crisp dives, brown bodies slipping in like seals; children at play, leaping for frisbees, backflipping, front flopping, yells cut off by each welcome plunge.
 They have been planting the trees faster than they come, so an early finish meant some leisure time under the hot sun, transformed from blistering to beautiful in the face of water at hand.

 - - -